tamaskenez/somenewlanguage/README.md

 - Permission (effect) system on top of dynamic scoping (e.g. if function stops forwarding the memalloc permission to callees then no function called from the scope is able to memalloc).
 Other interesting permission could be Pure, Diverge (opposite of Total), IO, access to named APIs.
 - Easy access to coroutines, merged with Go-like channels.
 - Refinement types with intersection types.

+# What has already been decided

+(Note: all syntax below is ad-hoc, might change from paragraph to paragraph)

+## Types

+Parametric polymorphism is implemented by functions returning user types constructed with operations on stock types (product, sum, union, intersection).

+For example, `Maybe` is a function from universally qualified T parameter to whatever the function returns:

+    Maybe = fn T {
+		SumType {
+			Just: T
+			None
+		}
+    }

+Except that the function above would create a unique `None` for each `T`.
+Sometimes we do need it:

+    FloatWithMeasurementUnit = fn Mu::MeasurementUnit {
+    	Float
+    }

+`Mu` does not appear in the result type, still we want to keep it and not mix values of `FloatWithMeasurementUnit Meter` and `FloatWithMeasurementUnit Liter`.

+But we do want to write

+	foo = fn x::(Maybe Int) {}
+	foo None // instead of foo (Maybe Int).None

+We want the type of `None` to be `(Maybe DontCareType).None` which means `forall T (Maybe T).None` so it would unify with (it's a supertype of) the expected type of `x`: `Maybe Int`.
+This is a syntactic problem.
+Anyway, what we need a good syntactic solution for is that we need to specify how to export the tags of a `SumType` (here `Just` and `None`) to top level as aliases for `(Maybe T).Just` and `(Maybe DontCareType).None`:

+    Maybe = fn T {
+		SumType {
+			Just: T @create-toplevel-alias // which means (Maybe T).Just by default None    @create-toplevel-alias-to (Maybe DontCareType).None
+		}
+    }

+Which conveniently leads us to GADTs.
+This Haskell example:

+	data Expr a where
+	    EBool  :: Bool     -> Expr Bool
+	    EInt   :: Int      -> Expr Int
+	    EEqual :: Expr Int -> Expr Int  -> Expr Bool

+could be specified like this:

+	Expr = fn a {
+		SumType {
+	    	EBool: Bool                           @create-toplevel-alias-to (Expr Bool).EBool
+	    	EInt: Int                             @create-toplevel-alias-to (Expr Int).EInt
+	    	EEqual: Tuple [(Expr Int) (Expr Int)] @create-toplevel-alias-to (Expr Bool).EEqual }
+	}